Nuclear Forensics Undergraduate Scholarship Program

-9-to-12 week summer research period at a national laboratory, and a fall term to complete and present the research.
+Nine-to-12 week summer appointment at a national laboratory performing study and research within the objectives of the Domestic Nuclear Detection Office nuclear forensics mission, and a fall term to complete and present a technical report detailing the research.

 Domestic Nuclear Detection Office